 *Please note that the following information is meant to provide a general overview of your tour.
 The specifics of your trip will be contained in a pre-trip letter you will receive prior to your confirmed departure.

-MEETING PLACE: Hacienda Hotel, Loreto
+MEETING PLACE: La Hacienda Suites, Loreto

 MEETING TIME: 6:00 PM MST